-Remembering Lucy aunt, whose fried fish and cutlets helped Baroda’s Goans retain a sense of identity
+Remembering Lucy Aunty, whose fried fish and curry helped Baroda’s Goans retain a sense of identity

 A delivery mixed-up

 Actually, the story of how I first tasted her food is a funny one.
-When I started the tiffin service, we agreed that Lucy aunty would provide lunch.
+When I started the tiffin service, we agreed that Lucy Aunty would provide lunch.
 The first time the delivery guy, an unreliable fellow obviously, messed up.
 Instead of delivering to #27 M.A Hall (Maharshi Arvind Hall), he delivered it to MM Hall (Manubhai Mehta Hall).
 The rogue residents of #27 M. M. Hall had polished every single morsel by the time I had figured out what had happened.
 I had to wait until the next day.

 I made sure that the unreliable delivery guy understood where exactly he had to leave the food.
 That afternoon, I rushed back to my room in the scorching hot afternoon.
 The bag was right next to the door.
 I rushed to make sure that the contents were safe too.
 Ah!
 That first bite.
 Happily, I polished everything in those containers.
 It is quite tragic that I do not remember what exactly I ate.
 If there were Instagram and smartphones, I would have posted a picture for posterity (#bestthinginBaroda).